mortkarlberg/repository-src/README.md

 # repository-src

-Here be the simple source
+Here be the simple source for ever-expanding complexities
-For ever-expanding complexities

 Still growing after it's flowers have faded